pacayton/Extreme_Value_Modeling_Webinar/README.md

 First webinar organized by the University of the Philippines Cebu Mathematics and Statistics Programs last May 2024.

-Second webinar organized by the De La Salle University Department of Mathematics and Statistics last June 10, 2026
+Second webinar organized by the De La Salle University Department of Mathematics and Statistics on June 10, 2026 (upcoming).